Ernie Kovacs: Death

-In the early morning hours of January 13, 1962, Kovacs lost control of his Chevrolet Corvair station wagon while turning quickly and crashed into a power pole in West Los Angeles.
+In the early morning hours of January 13, 1962, Kovacs had departed a baby shower for Ruth Berle, wife of comedian Milton Berle.
+Kovacs lost control of his Chevrolet Corvair station wagon while turning quickly, and crashed into a power pole in West Los Angeles.
 He was thrown halfway out the vehicle's passenger side and died almost instantly from chest and head injuries.

-A photographer arrived soon after and images of Kovacs' body – with an unlit cigar on the pavement near his outstretched hand – appeared in newspapers across the United States.
+A photographer arrived soon after, and a photo of Kovacs's body appeared in newspapers across the United States, including the memorable image of an unlit cigar on the pavement near his outstretched hand.
+Kovacs was 42 years old.
+Kovacs was reported to have not been drinking at the baby shower, and the crash was believed to have been caused by a combination of distracted driving due to the cigar, and rainy weather.

 In keeping with Kovacs's wishes, a simple service was held at the Beverly Hills Community Presbyterian Church.
 The pallbearers included Ernie's best friend Jack Lemmon, Frank Sinatra, Dean Martin, Billy Wilder, and Mervyn LeRoy.
 George Burns, Groucho Marx, Edward G. Robinson, Kirk Douglas, Jack Benny, James Stewart, Charlton Heston, Buster Keaton and Milton Berle also attended.
-The pastor said that Kovacs had summed up his life thus: "I was born in Trenton, New Jersey in 1919 to a Hungarian couple.
+The pastor said Kovacs had summed up his life thus: "I was born in Trenton, New Jersey in 1919 to a Hungarian couple.
 I've been smoking cigars ever since."

 He is buried in Forest Lawn-Hollywood Hills Cemetery in Los Angeles.
 His epitaph reads "Nothing in moderation—We all loved him."

 There is a street named after Kovacs in San Antonio, Texas.